CarawaysClass/carawaysclass.github.io/itse 2302/md copy/itse2302-2018-syllabus.md

 ## Course Description
-This course is designed to equip you, the student, with the fundamental programming skills necessary to build HTML-based web pages.
-Generally (and per the course catalog), this course will develop skills used in web programming including mark-up and scripting languages.
+Generally (and per the course catalog), this course will teach server-side and client-side techniques for Web development.

 ## Syllabus Fast Facts
 * Our <a href="https://slack.com" target="_blank">slack.com</a> class team site is the best way to reach your instructor.
 Be sure to register for access as soon as you receive the invitation email from me.